Skanska racks up five at 2014 CEEQA Gala as Kim Wilde rolls back the years

 Skanska Commercial Development Europe scooped the awards for Developer of the Year and overall Green Leadership for the second year in succession at CEEQA 2014, as well as overall Company of the Year and company president Nicklas Lindberg took home the award for Industry Professional of the Year for, while Skanska SA were named Construction Company of the Year also for the second year in succession.
 The awards add to their two RealGreen Awards won at CEEQA@Mipim in March, making an unprecedented total of seven awards in one year.

-The sector’s main industry awards are for business achievement across 18 countries in Central & Eastern Europe and Southeast Europe and are organised each year by CEE Insight Forum in association with the Financial Times to recognise business excellence and to showcase the achievements and opportunities of the New Europe real estate sector to the regional and international investment arena.
+The sector’s main industry awards are for business achievement across 18 countries in Central & Eastern Europe and Southeast Europe and are organised each year to recognise business excellence and to showcase the achievements and opportunities of the New Europe real estate sector to the regional and international investment arena.

 In the building awards section Galeria Katowicka in Katowice, Poland (Neinver) triumphed, winning two awards for Retail Development of the Year and overall Building of the Year CEE, the Office Develoment of the Year award was won jointly by Floreasca Park in Bucharest (Portland Trust) and Florentinum in Prague (Penta Investments), Promenada in Floreasca City was named Building of the Year SEE and Bristol Hotel Odessa won the award for Hotel, Leisure & Residential Development of the Year.